Saurabhbagh/Kiosk-Visualization-in-VR/README.md

 # Kiosk-Visualization in VR

-Now in VR.You can choose items from the kiosk and that will be added to their basket and they will get a live  view of your bill and the amount that you have to pay.
+Now in VR.Users can choose items from the kiosk and that will be added to their basket and they will get a live  view of their bill and the amount that they have to pay.

-You can add in the items you want to sell and add the scripts defineme and interactwithme.
-Then you are good to go.
+They can add in the items they want to sell and add the scripts defineme and interactwithme.
+Then they are good to go.

 # Core implementation :
          Lists